-- Project a focused and consistent message. - Enhance the League's effectiveness and impact. - Build the League's credibility and visibility. - Ensure that the League has sufficient issue and political expertise. - Reflect program decisions made at convention and/or council. - Build on strong member interest and support. - Enable the League to manage resources effectively.
+- Project a focused and consistent message. - Enhance the League's effectiveness and impact.

+- Build the League's credibility and visibility. - Ensure that the League has sufficient issue and political expertise. - Reflect program decisions made at Convention and/or council. - Build on strong member interest and support. - Enable the League to manage resources effectively.

-LWVUS Advocacy and Litigation Team
+LWVUS Advocacy and Litigation Department

-The Advocacy and Litigation team works together to ensure the League's advocacy and litigation reflect our public policy positions.
+The Advocacy and Litigation department is divided into the advocacy and litigation teams.
+Together, these teams work together to ensure the League's advocacy and litigation reflect our public policy positions.

-The advocacy team, working in collaboration with the LWVUS Board, is responsible for developing and implementing strategies for lobbying and advocating on national issues.
-LWVUS staff lobbyists carry out the day-to-day monitoring and action plans for the League and oversee the LWVUS Lobby Corps.
+The advocacy team, working in collaboration with the LWVUS Board, is responsible for developing and implementing strategies for advocating and lobbying on national issues, as well as creating advocacy resources for Leagues.
+LWVUS staff lobbyists carry out the day-to-day monitoring and action plans for the League and oversee the LWVUS Lobby and United Nations Observer Corps.
 Advocacy staff work with LWV leaders and activists in targeted states and congressional districts to help develop and implement grassroots lobbying strategies.

-The litigation team engages with state and national legal cases, researches national litigation and litigation trends, creates legal resources to educate Leagues, and consults with Leagues and legal partners in support of LWVUS priorities.
-Litigation staff work with LWV leaders and activists to help align litigation across the country, offering legal resources to state and local Leagues.
+The litigation team directly partners with state and local Leagues on federal litigation and supports state court litigation, supports Leagues with educational resources and tools, monitors national legal trends related to League positions, and maintains relationships with legal partners.
+Litigation staff work with LWV leaders and legal partners to help align litigation across the country, offering legal resources to state and local Leagues.